“But haven’t we done this already?

 When making your own plan for retirement overseas, the starting point, key to the success of the adventure, is to be honest with yourself as to what kind of lifestyle you’re after.

-So we’ve conceived a retirement plan, that we’ve been working for some years to engineer, that will allow us to enjoy it all, perpetually, in turns.
+So we’ve conceived a retirement plan, that we’ve been working for the past 25 years to engineer, that will allow us to enjoy it all, perpetually, in turns.

 That’s the ideal situation—when the holiday home-cum-retirement plan you buy also qualifies as an investment.